Grasmere lake walk circular map route lake District best wordsworth

 Map route of this short Grasmere Circular Walk:

 This short, circular (clockwise) walk of 3.6 miles around Grasmere starts off from White Moss Car Park (in between Rydal Water and Grasmere).
 It can of course be started anywhere on the route including from Grasmere Village itself.
-On this route from the Car Park at White Moss we head up hill to Loughrigg Terrace for some of the best views of Grasmere - then it's down to the Lake shore and on into Grasmere village itself for a bite to eat / drink in one of the many pubs or cafes.
+On this route from the Car Park at White Moss we head up hill to Loughrigg Terrace for some of the best views of Grasmere – then it’s down to the Lake shore and on into Grasmere village itself for a bite to eat / drink in one of the many pubs or cafes.
 After here we return to the Car Park via a route past Dove Cottage (where Wordsworth lived) and into White Moss Common.
-It's a relatively easy walk and can be done in 2 hours including a half hour stop off in Grasmere.
-You can view the full interactive map on the link below (and even save to your phone if you have the OS Maps App)
+It’s a relatively easy walk and can be done in 2 hours including a half hour stop off in Grasmere.
+You can view the full interactive map on the link above.

 This is a superb, must-do walk around Grasmere – read on to discover what to expect on this walk.